ChristosMavrikis/TxMM_Research_Project/README.md

  * Figure 9 : Pie plot containing the emotions captured form the list of positive Tweets.
  * Figure 10: Pie plot containing the emotions captured from the list of negative Tweets.
  * Figure 11: Pie plot containing the emotions captured from the list of neutral Tweets.
+ * Figure 12: Wordclould containing all the words from the list of Very positive Tweets (after fine-grain sentiment analysis)
+ * Figure 13: Wordclould containing all the words from the list of positive Tweets (after fine-grain sentiment analysis)
+ * Figure 14: Wordclould containing all the words from the list of negative Tweets (after fine-grain sentiment analysis)
+ * Figure 15: Wordclould containing all the words from the list of Very negative Tweets (after fine-grain sentiment analysis)
+ * Figure 16: Pie plot containing the emotions captured form the list of Very positive Tweets (after fine-grain sentiment analysis)
+ * Figure 17: Pie plot containing the emotions captured form the list of  positive Tweets (after fine-grain sentiment analysis)
+ * Figure 18: Pie plot containing the emotions captured form the list of negative Tweets (after fine-grain sentiment analysis)
+ * Figure 19: Pie plot containing the emotions captured form the list of Very negative Tweets (after fine-grain sentiment analysis)
+ * Average Polarity.txt : Display the polarity of list of all, positive,negative,neutral Tweets (no fine-grain)
+ * Average subjectivity.txt : Display the subjectivity of list of all , positive, negative, neutral Tweets (no fine-grain)
+ * Average sentence length.txt : Display the average lenght of positive, negative and neutral Tweets (no fine-grain)
+ * nGrams.txt : Display the most common bi-grams, tri-grams and four-grams in the Tweets.
+ * Sum of emotions.txt : Display the sum of each emotion - excluding negative-positive- for all Tweets.
+ (The plain Figure folder contains less results of the initial script which followed stemming instead of lemmatization)

+# pyLDAvis
+Contains images of the visualization of the runs for each number of fixed topics.
+HTML scripts will be added.

+# Dataset
+Contains the .csv file used for this project.

+# Scripts
+Containts the project's script used

 # Encountered Problems
 I also have attached a .pdf which briefly explains each 'hiccup' I encountered throughtout the project.